jabotxie/Learning_Management_System_059/README.md

 #### util.Vote.java
 This class represents a vote.

-### Exceptions Descriptions

-#### AcountInfoNotMatchException.java
-Exception is thrown when the username entered doesn't exist or the password is incorrect.

-#### util.AlreadyVotedException.java
-Exception is thrown when a student has already voted and is attempting to vote again

-#### util.NoPermissionException.java
-Exception is thrown when a user of a type does not have permission to do the intended operation.
-For example, a user of type teacher cannot vote and a user of type student cannot create or edit courses.
-This exception is thrown when an attempt is made.

-#### NoSuchTargetException.java
-Ecxception is thrown when a specified course, forum, post or reply does not exist.

-#### util.TeacherCannotVoteException.java
-Exception is thrown when a teacher user attemps to vote.

-#### UsernameAlreadyTakenException.java
-Exception is thrown when a user enters a username that is already on file while creating an account.

 ## Project 4 Bug and Implementation Improvements
 In order to improve the score we recieved for Project 4, we have implemented the following changes: